dainst/idai-field/desktop/src/manual/manual.en.md

 The column header contains the prefix "relations" before the name of the relation (separated by a dot).
 The identifiers of the target resources are entered, separated by a semicolon.

 In addition to the relations listed in the project configuration in the form of the respective category, the following columns can be used:
-* *relations.isChildOf*: Specifies the direct parent resource in the hierarchy; remains empty for top-level resources
+* *relations.isChildOf*: Specifies the direct parent resource in the hierarchy; remains empty for top-level resources.
-* *relations.depicts* (only for image resources): Links the image to one or more resources
+* *relations.depicts* (only for image resources): Links the image to one or more resources.
-* *relations.isDepictedIn* (not for image resources): Links the resource to one or more images
+* *relations.isDepictedIn* (not for image resources): Links the resource to one or more images.
-* *relations.isMapLayerOf* (only for image resources): Adds the image as a map layer in the context of the resource specified as the target
+* *relations.isMapLayerOf* (only for image resources): Adds the image as a map layer in the context of the resource specified as the target.
-* *relations.hasMapLayer* (not for image resources): Adds one or more images as a map layer in the context of this resource
+* *relations.hasMapLayer* (not for image resources): Adds one or more images as a map layer in the context of this resource.

 To link images to the project or set them up as map layers at project level, enter the project identifier in the column *relations.depicts* or *relations.isMapLayerOf*.